nlins8224/Oubinity/DOCUMENTATION.md

 3. Mesh rendering: a phase when mesh is passed to GPU via OpenGL API calls, to be rendered.
 Mesh is passed as an input to GPUs render pipeline.

 These three phases are main building blocks of chunk gneration pipeline and they will be described in greater detail in next sections.
 Each phase has a great potential to be optimized.

-[^1]: To be more precise it is rasterization based engine.
-There are other approaches, based on raytracing or hybrid methods.

-[^2]: Using chunks is not the only to write a rasterized voxel engine.
-There are other methods, for example global lattice: https://www.youtube.com/watch?v=4xs66m1Of4A&t.

 ---
 #### World generation